AlexvZyl/NativeFramework/README.md

 * ⬜ Type casts throwing warning.
 Fix.
 * ⬜ Buffer sizes are currently static, change to dynamic.
 * ⬜ Using index buffers might improve performance.
-* ⬜ Use SDF (Signed Distance Fields) when rendering text.
+* ✅ Use SDF (Signed Distance Fields) when rendering text.
 * ⬜ Create a resource loader function.
+* ⬜ Mouse events are combined between ImGUI and GLFW.
+This might be bad coding.
+* ⬜ Fix abstractions.
+Code got messy when we started rushing.

 #### Raynhardt
 * ⬜ Multi View port